 - Employees may access counselling through the confidential Employee Assistance Program (Contact details on the Staff Portal/Human Resources/Employee Wellbeing).
-The Employee Assistance Program (EAP) is a confidential and free personal counselling service (up to four counselling sessions a year) funded by Catholic Education Services for all employees.
-Access to EAP should be continually offered to an employee throughout any performance/conduct process regardless of the level of seriousness of the issues. - Information on leave entitlements and WorkCover claims can be accessed through CES Human Resources on 07-4050 9788. - The Anti-Discrimination Commission Queensland on 1300 130 670 or TTY 1300 130 680 can provide information about your rights and responsibilities relating to discrimination. - An individual's trade union might also provide advice. - Employees are entitled to seek their own independent legal advice
+The Employee Assistance Program (EAP) is a confidential and free personal counselling service (up to four counselling sessions a year) funded by Catholic Education Services for all employees. - Information on leave entitlements and WorkCover claims can be accessed through CES Human Resources on 07-4050 9700. - The Anti-Discrimination Commission Queensland on 1300 130 670 or TTY 1300 130 680 can provide information about your rights and responsibilities relating to discrimination. - An individual's trade union might also provide advice. - Employees are entitled to seek their own independent legal advice

-Formal processes
+Other Formal processes

-- The CES grievance policy and procedures for grievance (maintaining right relations) provides advice and direction on the grievance process. - Formal complaints should be lodged with the Diocesan Professional Standards Unit contact 07-4050 9705. - A worker who reasonably believes that he or she has been bullied at work may apply to the Fair Work Commission for an order to stop bullying.
+- A worker who reasonably believes that he or she has been bullied at work may apply to the Fair Work Commission for an order to stop bullying.
 The Fair Work Commission can be contacted on 1300 799 675.
 The Commission cannot issue fines or penalties and cannot award financial compensation. - Discrimination complaints can also be lodged with the Anti-Discrimination Commission Queensland (ADCQ) contact 1300 130 670 (state wide).
 Their website www.adcq.qld.gov.au has more information including the complaint form.
-(Generally a complaint must be made within one year of the incident). - Discrimination complaints can also be lodged with the Australian Human Rights Commission in Sydney on 1300 656 419 (Federal anti-discrimination legislation).
+(Generally, a complaint must be made within one year of the incident).

+• Discrimination complaints can also be lodged with the Australian Human Rights Commission in Sydney on 1300 656 419 (Federal anti-discrimination legislation).